joeyshipley/Redux-With-Multi-UI-Frameworks/README.md

 ## Structure ##

-Inserting a boundry in the frontend to seperate the UI logic from the Application logic.
+Inserting a boundary in the frontend to seperate the UI logic from the Application logic.
 Looking at the UI frameworks in place, it is reasonable to assume that they can be replaced with near any UI framework with little to no changes to the Interactor or State layers.

 Currently this experiment utilizes Redux as the applications data/state management, where all of its logic should be 'clean', immutable, without side effects.